psrc/2015-12-scripting-workshop/index.md

 ***You need the latest version of 64-bit Git.
 Even if you already have Git installed on your PC, replace it with this new version.***

-Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on [github.com](https://github.com).
-You will need a [supported web browser](https://help.github.com/articles/supported-browsers) (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).

-Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.
+Git lets you track and share changes made to files.
+Bash is a commonly-used command-line "shell" that gives you the power to do simple tasks more quickly.

-On Windows, the easiest way to get Bash is to use the copy that is included in the Git for Windows installer.
+On Windows, the easiest way to get both Git and Bash is to use the Git for Windows installer.
+Be sure to select the correct options below!

 1. Download the [Git for Windows Installer](https://git-for-windows.github.io).
-2. Run the installer and follow the steps below:
+2. Run the installer
-   1. Click on "Next".
-   2. Click on "Next".
-   3. Click on "Next".
+3. Click on "Next" **twice**, to get to the "Adjusting your PATH environment" page.
-   4. Click on "Next".
-   5. Click on "Next".
-   6. **Select "Use Git from the Windows Command Prompt" and click on "Next".** If you forget to do this, programs that you need for the workshop will not work properly.
+4. **Select "Use Git from the Windows Command Prompt" and click on "Next".** If you forget to do this, programs that you need for the workshop will not work properly.
 If this happens, rerun the installer and select the appropriate option.
-Click "Next"
-   7. Keep **"Checkout Windows-style, commit Unix-style line endings"** selected.
+5. Keep **"Checkout Windows-style, commit Unix-style line endings"** selected.
 Click "Next".
-   8. Select **"Use Windows' default console window"** and click on "Next" and "Finish".
+6. Select **"Use Windows' default console window"** and click on "Next" and "Finish".

+#### B. ConsoleZ Terminal (Command Line)

-3. ConsoleZ is a much nicer "terminal" program that has a legible font, resizable window, and more.
+ConsoleZ is a much nicer "terminal" program that has a legible font, resizable window, and more.
 You'll use ConsoleZ to launch the Bash terminal window instead of using the "Git Bash" icon.
+Git Bash still works but its window is janky.

-   * Download the [ConsoleZ Installer](/2015-12-scripting-workshop/setup/ConsoleZ-Installer.exe) and follow the default installer prompts.
+* Download the [ConsoleZ Installer](/scripting-workshop-2016/setup/ConsoleZ-Installer.exe) and follow the default installer prompts.
 * If Chrome or Firefox warns you that the installer file is untrusted, just go along with it.
 I created the installer here at PSRC and it is safe to install.

-#### B. Text Editor
+#### C. Text Editor

-When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
+When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic indentation and color-coding of key words.
+MS Word and WordPad are bad choices because they are not designed for writing code.
+Do not use MS Word or WordPad for this class.

-The default text editor on Mac OS X and Linux is usually set to Vim, which is a bad choice for beginners.
-If you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.

-**nano** is a basic editor and the default that instructors use in the workshop.
+**nano** is a basic text editor and is the default that instructors use in the workshop.
+If you do not already have a text editor that you prefer, use nano.

 * To install nano, download the [Software Carpentry Windows installer](https://github.com/swcarpentry/windows-installer/releases/latest) and double click on the file to run it. *This installer requires an active internet connection.*
-* Even if you choose not to use nano, we recommend you run the Software Carpentry installer because it also sets sane defaults for some other tools such as SQLite and Make.

 * **Others editors** that you may want to use are [Notepad++](http://notepad-plus-plus.org) or [Sublime Text](http://www.sublimetext.com).
 Be aware that you must add the editor's installation directory to your system path.
 Please ask your instructor to help you do this.

-#### C. Python
+#### D. Python

 [Python](http://python.org) is a very popular language for scientific computing, and great for general-purpose programming as well.
 Installing all of its scientific packages individually can be a bit difficult, so we recommend [Anaconda](https://www.continuum.io/anaconda), an all-in-one installer.

 Regardless of how you choose to install it, **please make sure you install Python version 2.7**.
 We are not ready to move to Python 3 just yet.

 We will teach Python using the IPython notebook, a programming environment that runs in a web browser.
 For this to work, you will need an up-to-date browser.
-The current versions of the Chrome, Safari and Firefox browsers are [all supported](http://ipython.org/ipython-doc/2/install/install.html#browser-compatibility).
+The current versions of the Chrome, Safari and Firefox browsers are all supported.
 Some older browsers, including Internet Explorer version 9 and below, are not.

 To install Anaconda Python: